 Does the student monitor for meaning?
 If not try the “Monitoring Monster.”
 Ask students to draw a monster on the bookmark.
-It can look anyway they want it to.
-After students draw their monsters, explain that this monster helps us monitor, or make sure we are understanding the story.
-It will help us as we read.
+It can look any way they want it to, encourage them to use their imagination.
+After students draw their monsters, explain that the monster helps us monitor, or make sure we are understanding the story.
+The monster will help us as we read.

 Younger students can simply read a page and then tell their monster bookmark what they just read about.
 Older students can read and use the checklist at the bottom of the bookmark as a guide to understanding what they read.